 This demonstrates that the support awarded does not establish equal pricing conditions for the different aviation fuel options.
-The mechanism offers higher levels of financial support to synthetic and advanced aviation fuels, leaving space for these producers of these fuels to maintain higher market prices while maintaining a competitive pricing position.
-In our assessment the price of e-SAF could be as high as 18,210 €/tonne and the price of a SAF (Annex IX-A) as high as 3,912 €/tonne, while maintaining a competitive pricing position (after application of the support mechanism with SAF (Annex IX-B), see Figure 2.
-This ultimately may limit the incentive for synthetic and advanced aviation fuel producers to deliver to the market at lower prices and may not support the development of a competitive pricing environment for alternative aviation fuels.
+The mechanism offers higher levels of financial support to synthetic aviation fuels, leaving space for these producers of these fuels to maintain higher market prices while maintaining a competitive pricing position.
+In our assessment the price of e-SAF could be as high as 13,068 €/tonne, while maintaining a competitive pricing position (after application of the support mechanism), see Figure 3.
+This ultimately may limit the incentive for synthetic fuel producers to deliver to the market at lower prices and may not support the development of a competitive pricing environment for alternative aviation fuels.

-Figure 2.
-Based on the scenario in which all fuels are sold at the maximum possible price to realise the same price gap as an aviation biofuel (Annex IX-B).
+Figure 3.
+Based on the scenario in which all fuels are sold at the maximum possible price to realise the same price gap.